Jasminewong92/Jiemin-Huang.github.io/README.md

 ### __University of Macau, Institute of Chinese Medical Sciences__ `2015.8 - 2017.06`
 _Master Student_<br>

-Developing and testing the biological activities of natural products and metal-based compounds for molecular targets.
-Studying the protein-protein interactions that correlate with disease progression.
+Developed and testing the biological activities of natural products and metal-based compounds for molecular targets.\
+Studied the protein-protein interactions that correlate with disease progression.\